BlockSecCA/claude-token-monitor/README.md

 - Conversation branch structure

 ## Credits

+## Broader Implications

+This project demonstrates a pattern where users discover emergent system capabilities by combining tools in ways vendors didn't anticipate.
+Similar techniques could expose other internal states:
+- Error patterns Claude sees but users don't
+- Internal reasoning steps
+- Tool call performance metrics
+- Conversation branch structure

+The gap between what AI models can see and what users can access creates opportunities for creative solutions like this one.

 Discovered and implemented during a conversation about AI system observability and the gap between what AI models can see versus what users can access.